Individual Mindfulness-based Cognitive Therapy for Depression

 Nicholas, Anxiety, Depression

 “I went to see Adrian for help with issues relation to anxiety and depression following a recommendation from a close friend.
 I had both CBT and Hypnotherapy treatments during our meetings.
 I found Adrian to be extremely understanding, sympathetic and professional throughout.
 I would recommend his services to anyone and everyone!”
-(Five
+(Five Stars)

 Elizabeth, Anxiety Depression